ctxppc/thesis/Glyco/Languages.md

 [`S`](#S) →
  ELF.

 This document is generated automatically by [Sourcery](https://github.com/krzysztofzablocki/Sourcery) using GlycoKit's source files as input.
-To update it, go to `/Glyco/Sourcery` and invoke `sourcery --config Languages.yaml`.
+To update it, go to the project root (`/Glyco` in the repository) and invoke `sourcery`.
 Pass the `--watch` flag to enable continuous updates.

 ## How to Use
 Every intermediate language is defined by a context-free grammar, listed below.
 To write a program in some language, choose a production rule for that language's `Program` nonterminal (although often there's only one rule) and write a production that conforms to that rule.
 The rule mentions other nonterminals which are either defined in the same language are inherited from the lower language.